Improved bounds for noisy group testing with constant tests per item: Abstract

 \section{Abstract}

 The group testing problem is concerned with identifying a small set of infected individuals in a large population.
 At our disposal is a testing procedure that allows us to test several individuals together.
 In an idealized setting, a test is positive if and only if at least one infected individual is included and negative otherwise.
 Significant progress was made in recent years towards understanding the information-theoretic and algorithmic properties in this noiseless setting.
 In this paper, we consider a noisy variant of group testing where test results are flipped with certain probability, including the realistic scenario where sensitivity and specificity can take arbitrary values.
-Using a test design where each individual is assigned to a fixed number of tests, we derive explicit algorithmic bounds for two commonly considered inference algorithms and thereby improve on results by Scarlett \& Cevher (SODA 2016) and Scarlett \& Johnson (2020) and providing the strongest performance guarantees currently proved for efficient algorithms in these noisy group testing models.
+Using a test design where each individual is assigned to a fixed number of tests, we derive explicit algorithmic bounds for two commonly considered inference algorithms and thereby \gebA{naturally extend the} results of Scarlett \& Cevher (2016) and Scarlett \& Johnson (2020). \gebA{We provide improved performance guarantees for the efficient algorithms in these noisy group testing models -- indeed, for a large set of parameter choices the bounds provided in the paper are the strongest currently proved.}